Magdoll/SQANTI2/README.md

 30. `CDS_start`: CDS start.
 31. `CDS_end`: CDS end.
 32. `perc_A_downstreamTTS`: percent of genomic "A"s in the downstream 20 bp window.
 If this number if high (say > 0.8), the 3' end site of this isoform is probably not reliable.
+33. `dist_peak`: distance to closest TSS based on CAGE Peak data.
+Negative means upstream of TSS and positive means downstream of TSS.
+Strand-specific.
+SQANTI2 only searches for nearby CAGE Peaks within 10000 bp of the PacBio transcript start site.
+Will be `NA` if none are found within 10000 bp.
+34. `within_peak`: TRUE if the PacBio transcript start site is within a CAGE Peak.